Destro706/Opencore_Lenovo_Y50-70_UHD/README.md

 - In order to use iMessage and Facetime you need to change your SMBIOS, with GenSMBIOS.<br>
 Link: https://github.com/corpnewt/GenSMBIOS <br>
 - updated SMBIOS to macbookpro11,4, Thanks to geekycoder7
-- added BCM94350ZAE as it was cheap (round about 5€ at ebay), fully working, need unlocked BIOS for whitelisting and needed to set ASPM for PCI Express Slot 2 to L0 in BIOS to solve Quirks
+- added BCM94350ZAE as it was cheap (round about 5€ at ebay), fully working, need unlocked BIOS for whitelisting and needed to set ASPM for PCI Express Slot 2 to DISABLED in BIOS to solve Quirks
 - DVMT prealloc has to be set to 128mb
 - after updating to OC 0.6.6 you need to reset NVRAM
   I needed to rename bootmgfw.efi in EFI/MICROSOFT to bootmgfw1.efi once, so that OC is detected.
 After that I renamed back and with new OC it shouldn't be the case in future